 1. Low-Quality Core Construction

-The core wood of some low quality engineered wood has poor quality.
-Due to which high pressure and change of weather cause some low-quality floor to expand and shrink.
+The core wood of some low-quality engineered wood has poor quality.
+Which high pressure and change of weather cause some low-quality floors to expand and shrink.
 So always buy from a trusted manufacturer.

 2. Top layer too thin

 Some engineered wood top layers are very thin.
 Because of which there are no opportunities for sanding and refinishing.
 Which may double the lifetime of the floor.
 But this problem does not occur in high-quality engineered wood.
 High-quality wood has sufficient thickness for sanding.

 The fading of engineered wood flooring is another major problem.
 Often this problem is due to excess heat and UV rays.
 But you can minimize this issue by covering such areas with curtains or rugs.

 Some manufacturers make engineering wood of low quality which looks perfect from above but it starts to deteriorate within a few years or months.
 So before spending money on the wooden floor, do some market research and buy wood from a high-quality manufacturer.

 Some low-quality core engineered wood has a big problem of termite attack.
 It is natural for a termite to be caused by moisture.
 Due to the low-quality core, the moisture remains for a long time.

 If you are thinking of installing a wooden floor of low quality, then you have to pay attention to moisture.